45 English for Sales Terms to Help You Close the Deal [With Quiz]

 4. Cold calling

 Meaning: A written assurance that a product will be repaired or replaced if it breaks down.
-“Guarantee” means almost the same thing as “warranty,” but “guarantee” is a bit wider in meaning.
-“Warranty” is only used to refer to the written agreement, but you can use “to guarantee” as meaning “to ensure” (that something happens).
+“Guarantee” and “warranty” have similar meanings, but “guarantee” is a bit wider in meaning.
+“Warranty” is only used to refer to the written agreement, but “to guarantee” can mean “to ensure” (that something happens).

 This is a word all customers want to hear.
 It may help you sell faster and more if you use it a lot, because people like having control over the things they buy.